sav-che/TL-2/Authors/Tunmann, Otto {std. Tunmann}.md

-> [!cite] BHL link: this entry starts at [page 536](https://www.biodiversitylibrary.org/item/103683#page/546/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 536](https://www.biodiversitylibrary.org/page/33212578) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Tunmann, Otto (1867-1919), German (Posen-born) pharmacologist and botanist; studied at Leipzig and Erlangen; Dr. phil.
 Bern 1900 as a student of Tschirch; pharmacist at Schöneck, Vogtland; assistant with Tschirch in Bern; habil. ib.
-1908; professor of forensic chemistry, phytomicrochemistry and microchemical toxicology Bern 1913; ordinary professor of pharmacology Wien 1919. (*Tunmann*).
+1908; professor of forensic chemistry, phytomicrochemistry and microchemical toxicology Bern 1913; ordinary professor of pharmacology Wien 1919.
+**Abbreviated name**: *Tunmann*

 #### Herbarium and types